vc-college/Lab.Primeira-I-D/draft-HTTP-GPOS- VICTOR_CARITY -00.md

 ## 1. Introduction
-> Este protocolo é uma variação do HTTP para fins de permitir a requisição de geolocalização de um determinado site.
+> Protocolo que re-implementa o HTTP, adicionando um campo para informações adicionais que irão conter a geolocalização de endereços específicos.

 ## 2. Conventions used in this document
 In examples, "C:" and "S:" indicate lines sent by the client and server respectively.